UngGas-Studio/BynixScript/pages/example.md

 end:
 ```
 ### Explanation:
-This code will take an element with the class "element", then change the text color on that element to red.
-After that the code will check whether the text color is "red" or not.
+This code selects an element with the class ``.element`` and changes its text color to red.
+It then checks whether the color of the element is red.
+If the condition is true, it prints "color is red."
 ## Example 4: Creating and Managing Elements
 ```bynixscript
 const myElement = createElement("div")